ermannog/BatchScripts/Operating System/README.md

 - Reset Winsock
 - Restart computer
 ## StartStopScreensaver.cmd
-Strip for start the screensaver and stop it after a delay
+Script for start the screensaver and stop it after a delay